Packet-Level Traffic Modeling with Heavy-Tailed Payload and Inter-Arrival Distributions for Digital Twins: Dataset and Notation

 \section{Dataset and Notation}

-We evaluate the proposed generator on four packet level traces that cover web browsing, smart home traffic, and encrypted media streaming.
-The first two traces contain \ac{HTTP} and \ac{UDP} traffic from \cite{10000731}.
-The other two traces contain Facebook audio and Facebook video sessions from the virtual private network traffic dataset described in \cite{draper2016}.
+We evaluate the proposed generator on four packet level traces that cover file transfers, smart home traffic, and encrypted media streaming.
+The first trace contains \ac{UDP} traffic recorded from a Google Home device \cite{10000731}.
+The other three traces contain Facebook audio, Facebook video, and \ac{FTPS} file transfer sessions from the virtual private network traffic dataset described in \cite{draper2016}.
 In all four datasets we keep the original flow identifiers and retain only the fields needed by our model, namely payload length and \ac{IAT} for each packet.
 Table~\ref{tab:dataset_summary} summarizes the main characteristics of these traces in terms of number of flows, total packets, packet count per flow, volume, and average flow duration.
-The HTTP and UDP traces are small but contain many short flows, while the Facebook audio and Facebook video traces have fewer flows with longer sessions and heavier tails.
+The UDP traces are small but contain many short flows, while the Facebook audio, Facebook video, and \ac{FTPS} traces have fewer flows with longer sessions and heavier tails.

 We work at packet level and represent each captured flow as an ordered sequence of packet tuples.
 The raw dataset consists of one row per packet in the form \textit{flow index, payload length, time difference}, where flow index is an identifier that groups packets into flows, payload length is the application payload in bytes, and time difference is the \ac{IAT} between consecutive packets in seconds.